Rockland Coaches: Fleet

-Rockland Coaches' fleet consists of exclusively NJ Transit-owned MCI coach buses.
-The fleet consisted of older MC-series coaches, which were replaced with D4000 and D4500 coaches in the early 2000s.
-From 2019 to 2021, Rockland Coaches received brand-new D4500CT coaches to gradually replace the older D4000 and D4500 coaches.
+The bus fleet of Rockland Coaches features MCI coach buses entirely equipped with apportioned registration plates.
+The fleet began with 1987 MCI MC-9B models, which were later replaced with D4000 and D4500 models in the early 2000s.
+From 2019 to 2021, the fleet was replaced with MCI D4500CT models.

 Current fleet

 All buses owned by New Jersey Transit Bus Operations.
 Only units originally allocated from the NJ Transit bus fleet to Rockland Coaches are shown.